VISIT US

 How to survive the apocalypse

-How to Survive the Apocalypse is a 90-minute show which our award-winning crew of people with experience of homelessness have designed for you!
-The exhibition will open on the 24th May 2024.
+How to Survive the Apocalypse was a 90-minute show which our award-winning crew of people with experience of homelessness have designed for you!
+The exhibition opened on the 24th May and closed on 30th November 2024.

-This is your opportunity to visit the museum site, connect with our collection and get a glimpse into our world.
+This was an opportunity to visit the museum site, connect with our collection and get a glimpse into our world.

-This is a chance to learn from and listen to people with the skills and aptitude to deal with the collapses we are seeing.
-How to Survive the Apocalypse is about reframing the myths and stereotypes of homelessness and showing that the answers to some of our most pressing problems can often be found with the people at the sharp end of society.
-This show is underpinned by three basic principles:
+This was a chance to learn from and listen to people with the skills and aptitude to deal with the collapses we are seeing.
+How to Survive the Apocalypse was about reframing the myths and stereotypes of homelessness and showing that the answers to some of our most pressing problems can often be found with the people at the sharp end of society.
+This show was underpinned by three basic principles:

 1. You should expect a break from the traditional museum experience.
 The new site is in a small gatekeeper’s cottage in London’s iconic Finsbury Park.
-We can accommodate 25 people at a time, so expect a lively, conversational encounter which is about connection and solidarity.
+We accommodated 25 people at a time, and staged a a lively, conversational encounter which is about connection and solidarity.

 2. You should not expect to see labels.
-Through an approach that looks to smash the traditional model of glass cases and guarded access, we instead present our objects through a tour that includes performance, poetry, object handling, chats, and much more.
+Through an approach that looks to smash the traditional model of glass cases and guarded access, we instead presented our objects through a tour that included performance, poetry, object handling, chats, and much more.

 essential information about how to survive the Apocalypse